-In The Work of the Dead, cultural historian Thomas Laqueur examines why humanity has universally rejected Diogenes’s argument.
+In The Work of the Dead, cultural historian Thomas Laqueur examines why humanity has universally rejected the ancient philosopher Diogenes’s argument that dead bodies should not be memorialized.
 No culture has been indifferent to mortal remains.
 Even in our supposedly disenchanted scientific age, the dead body still matters—for individuals, communities, and nations.
 A remarkably ambitious history, The Work of the Dead offers a compelling and richly detailed account of how and why the living have cared for the dead, from antiquity to the twentieth century.

 2015: Ekaterina Pravilova, A Public Empire